 However, nothing is perfect.
 According to the American Academy of Dermatology, gel manicures can be tough on your natural nails.
 It depends on a few things including:

-- Manicurist experience and sanitation
+1. Manicurist experience and sanitation

-- The type of gel used
+2. The type of gel used

-- Removing nails properly
+3. Removing nails properly

-- UV safety
+4. UV safety

-- How frequently do you use them
+5. How frequently do you use them

 There are a few different types of gel manicures you can choose from.

-Gel Option | Application | Pros | Cons | Product |
+Gel Option Application Pros Cons

-Gel Extensions | Gel extensions are hard gel, typically done at a nail salon.
-The nails are cured using a UV light and may be built onto a nail form to build length. | Gel extensions feel lightweight and natural compared to acrylic.
-They are less damaging and are less prone to chipping and breaking. | Gel extensions require UV light to harden, which may cause issues like skin cancer if precautions aren’t taken or if they are worn too frequently.
-Use sunblock on your hands to minimize the risk. | A good starter kit to try is one by Beetles.
-It includes an LED lamp, nail gel, and a 500 pc nails set.
-Get it on Amazon for $25.99. |
+Gel Extensions Gel extensions are hard gel, typically done at a nail salon.
+The nails are cured using a UV light and may be built onto a nail form to build length.
+Gel extensions feel lightweight and natural compared to acrylic.
+They are less damaging and are less prone to chipping and breaking.
+Gel extensions require UV light to harden, which may cause issues like skin cancer if precautions aren’t taken or if they are worn too frequently.
+Use sunblock on your hands to minimize the risk.

-Gel Polish | Gel polish is like regular nail polish you can buy at a store.
+Gel Polish Gel polish is like regular nail polish you can buy at a store.
 The gel must be cured under UV or LED light to dry, otherwise, the gel will remain wet.
-You can buy a kit with everything you need, including the lamp for a DIY manicure from your home. | You can find gel polish nearly everywhere in all sorts of colors.
-The polish lasts longer than regular nail polish and has a very appealing sheen. | Gel polish is usually impossible to use without a UV or LED lamp and may contain toxic ingredients.
-It’s a bit more work to remove without a good acetone remover. | If you prefer the least hassle, you can try a non-toxic peel-off gel polish by BONTIME in various shades.
-It’s water-based and doesn’t require a lamp.
-Find your favorite shade on Amazon. |
+You can buy a kit with everything you need, including the lamp for a DIY manicure from your home.
+You can find gel polish nearly everywhere in all sorts of colors.
+The polish lasts longer than regular nail polish and has a very appealing sheen.
+Gel polish is usually impossible to use without a UV or LED lamp and may contain toxic ingredients.
+It’s a bit more work to remove without a good acetone remover.

-Shellac | Shellac is often confused with gel polish.
+Shellac Shellac is often confused with gel polish.
 However, the two are slightly different.
 Both gel and shellac require UV light to harden.
 Gel polish is a colored gel while shellac is a mixture of gel and traditional nail polish.
-Also, Shellac is the brand name created by the Creative Nail Design (CND) company. | Typically lasts for about 3-4 weeks, whereas regular polish lasts for about a week. | Like gel nail manicures, shellac will expose your hands to more UV light if you use it frequently. | Here’s a helpful guide for doing a DIY shellac manicure at home. |
+Also, Shellac is the brand name created by the Creative Nail Design (CND) company.
+Typically lasts for about 3-4 weeks, whereas regular polish lasts for about a week.
+Like gel nail manicures, shellac will expose your hands to more UV light if you use it frequently.

-Gel Press-ons | Easy application process, you can DIY.
+Gel Press-ons Easy application process, you can DIY.
 Prepare nails by washing hands and cleaning off dirt, oil, and debris.
 Align the corresponding nails to fit each finger.
-Pull the sticky tab from the back and press the nail onto your natural nail, starting from the center and then the sides. | You get an array of color, design, and rhinestone options without having, actually to create them on your nails yourself.
+Pull the sticky tab from the back and press the nail onto your natural nail, starting from the center and then the sides.
+You get an array of color, design, and rhinestone options without having, actually to create them on your nails yourself.
 Or you can find clear nails to add any design or polish you prefer.
 Easy application.
-Less expensive than going to a salon. | Nails are meant to hold for only about a week.
-You have to fit each nail yourself which may be tedious. | Give these clear gel press-on nails a go from Amazon.
-It’s a 500pc set for $11.89. |
+Less expensive than going to a salon.
+Nails are meant to hold for only about a week.
+You have to fit each nail yourself which may be tedious.

 Ombre Nails Glitter Tips